$0 Nunavut Homeschool Quick-Start Checklist

 What Nunavut's Education Act Says About Special Needs and Home Education

-The Education Act (Nunavut) Sections 21-23 governs home education in the territory.
+Sections 21, 22, and 23 of the Nunavut Education Act govern home education in the territory.
 The law requires families to submit an Education Program Plan (EPP) to their District Education Authority demonstrating "comparable scope and quality" to the territorial curriculum.
 It does not explicitly prohibit homeschooling children with special needs, and it does not require families to demonstrate they can replicate in-school support programs at home.

 What this means in practice: you are not required to match the formal Individual Education Plan (IEP) or specialized support structure that would exist in school.
 You are required to show that your home education program addresses the four curriculum strands (Aulajaaqtut, Iqqaqqaukkaringniq, Nunavusiutit, Uqausiliriniq) and integrates Inuit Qaujimajatuqangit principles — but the way you demonstrate "comparable quality" can legitimately account for your child's learning profile.